friedrith/clean-code/rules/prefer-polymorphism-to-if-else.md

 Benefits:

 - make the function shorter (shorter is better)
-- it is scalable to other modification (adding the currency symbol on the left or right depending on the locale for example)
+- it is scalable to other modification (adding the currency symbol on the left or right depending on the locale for example, rounding the price)